Business Trips – How to Keep from Getting Sick

 Consider a face mask

-It might seem extreme but wearing a face mask over your nose and mouth can help ward off breathing any bacteria in the air from coughing and sneezing passengers, and it also moistens your nasal passages – which can help keep germs from sticking around.
+Wearing a face mask over your nose and mouth can help ward off breathing any bacteria in the air from coughing and sneezing passengers, and it also moistens your nasal passages – which can help keep germs from sticking around.

 Drink more water